silviaCerby/gitbook/docs/management/identity_providers_(idps)/okta/extended_accounts/view-the-status-of-an-extended-account.md

 ---
-description: This article describes how to view the status of an account you have previously synced and extended to Okta.
+description: "This article describes how to view the status of an account you have previously synced and extended to Okta."
 intercom_id: 9759124
 ---